Eagle Eyes Pilot

 • Enter the 6-character code and follow the steps to complete activation

-• Keep your controller on and connected — you'll see a confirmation once activation succeeds
+• Keep your controller on and connected.
+You'll see a confirmation once activation succeeds

 ⏱ Important: Complete the activation process within 15 minutes.
 Each activation session times out after that period.